-(b) Repurchase of shares reflects the cost of acquiring ordinary shares as part of the share buyback programmes announced on 19 April 2018 and 6 April 2017.
+(b) Repurchase of shares reflects the cost of acquiring ordinary shares as part of the share buyback programmes announced on 19 April 2018 and 6 April 2017. (c) During 2018 122,965,077 PLC ordinary shares were cancelled.
+The amount paid to repurchase these shares was initially recognised in other reserves and is

-ldl Includes purchases and sales of treasury shares other than the share buyback programme, transfer from treasury shares to retained profit of share-settled schemes arising from prior years and differences between exercise and grant price of share options.
+(d) Includes purchases and sales of treasury shares other than the share buyback programme, transfer from treasury shares to retained profit of share-settled schemes arising from prior years and differences between exercise and grant price of share options.

-lel The share-based payment credit relates to the non-cash charge recorded in operating profit in respect of the fair value of share options and awards granted to employees.
+(e) The share-based payment credit relates to the non-cash charge recorded in operating profit in respect of the fair value of share options and awards granted to employees.

-Includes a €662 million premium paid for purchase of the non-controlling interest in Unilever South Africa from Remgro.
+^{If]} Includes a €662 million premium paid for purchase of the non-controlling interest in Unilever South Africa from Remgro.